Joseph Mwongela: Priesthood

-As bishop
+Bishop

-Mwongela was appointed Bishop of Kitui on 17 March 2020 and was consecrated a bishop at Kitui on 29 August 2020 by Archbishop Hubertus Matheus Maria van Megen, Titular Archbishop of Novaliciana and Papal Nuncio to Kenya at that time, assisted by Cardinal John Njue, Archbishop of Archdiocese of Nairobi and Archbishop Anthony Muheria, Archbishop of Archdiocese of Nyeri.
+Reverend Father Mwongela was appointed Bishop of Kitui on 17 March 2020 and was consecrated a bishop at Kitui on 29 August 2020 by Archbishop Hubertus Matheus Maria van Megen, Titular Archbishop of Novaliciana and Papal Nuncio to Kenya at that time, assisted by Cardinal John Njue, Archbishop of the Archdiocese of Nairobi and Archbishop Anthony Muheria, Archbishop of the Archdiocese of Nyeri.

-Bishop Mwongela succeeds as bishop of the Kitui Diocese from Archbishop Anthony Muheria, of Nyeri Archdiocese, who was the apostolic administrator over Kitui diocese after he was transferred by the Pope to the Archdiocese of Nyeri in April 2017.
+Bishop Mwongela succeeded as bishop of the Kitui Diocese from Archbishop Anthony Muheria, of Nyeri Archdiocese, who was the apostolic administrator over Kitui diocese after he was transferred by the Pope to the Archdiocese of Nyeri in April 2017.

+Mwongela was appointed coadjutor bishop of the Roman Catholic Diocese of Machakos on 4 January 2026 by Pope Leo XIV.
+Bishop Mwongela is expected to work with Bishop Norman King'oo Wambua, the local ordinary of the diocese and succeed at Machakos when that position falls vacant in the future.
+On 19 March 2026, Pope Leo XIV appointed him apostolic administrator of the Diocese of Kitui, until a substantive local ordinary is appointed in the future.